ckeditor/ckeditor5/docs/features/feature-digest.md

 					types</a>
 			</td>
 			<td>
-				The editor’s user interface is dependent on the editor types.
+				The editor's user interface is dependent on the editor types.
 The editor provides functionality through specialized features accessible via a configurable toolbar or keyboard shortcuts.
 Some of these features are only available with certain editor types.